powerline/powerline/CONTRIBUTING.rst

   ``flake8`` warnings need to be fixed.
 * Trailing whitespace to indicate a continuing paragraph is OK in comments, documentation and commit messages.
+* It is allowed to have too long lines.
+It is advised though to avoid lines wider then a hundred of characters.

 Submitting changes
 ==================